krzychudz/adaptive-progress-dialog/README.md

 A Flutter package that provides an easy way to show a progress dialog with an adaptive style depending on the platform.

-The AdaptiveProgressDialog widget is generic and takes a type parameter T which is used to represent the data that can be returned from the async opration performed by dialog.
+The AdaptiveProgressDialog widget is generic and takes a type parameter T which is used to represent the data that can be returned from the async operation performed by dialog.
 The data is returned via the AdaptiveProgressDialogResult class.

 <img src="resources/ios.gif" width="25%"/> &emsp; &emsp; &emsp; <img src="resources/android.gif" width="30%"/>